 How to Make Comfrey Oil

 Making any type of herbal oil is a simple process of infusing the herb into a good quality oil that will allow absorption into the skin.
 I prefer Almond and Coconut oils for making ointments, oils and lotions.
-You could add the Comfrey infused almond oil to this goat’s milk lotion recipe for super wonderfully healing lotion!
-You won’t want to use this everyday though, as there are chemicals in Comfrey that can cause liver problems if used long term even topically.
+You could add the Comfrey infused almond oil to this goat’s milk lotion recipe.
+You will get a super wonderfully healing lotion!
+Don’t use this everyday though, as there are chemicals in Comfrey that can cause liver problems if used long term even topically.

 To make Comfrey oil you will need both almond oil and Comfrey leaves that are dried.
-I like to grow Comfrey as it requires so little effort and comes back from year to year with out me having to do much.
+I like to grow Comfrey as it requires so little effort.
+It also comes back from year to year without me having to do much.

 Each fall I harvest the Comfrey leaves and dry them on a clothes drying rack.
 Clothes drying racks are an awesome way to dry your herbs and greens.

 (This is dill in the picture, I still had some wrapped up from last fall)

 Gather the stems together in little bunches.
 Next rubber band them then use little pieces of wire like come with garbage bags or bread wrappers.
 I save mine in an old plastic bottle.
 Then thread the wire wrapper through the rubber band then attach the wire to the clothes rack.
 Sometimes I even put a bit of chicken wire between the racks so I can dry even more on one rack.
 This works well for drying peppers too.

 Back to how to make comfrey oil.
 Take your Comfrey leaves crumble them up.
 Next rub them a bit to release their natural oils.
 Figure about 1/4 cup Comfrey leaves crumbled to one pint of almond oil.
 Heat the mixture up until it is warm and let it sit while warm for several hours.